huggingface/transformers/examples/pytorch/speech-recognition/README.md

 output vector of `wav2vec2-base` has a receptive field of *ca.* 25ms (*cf.*
 Section *4.2* of the [official Wav2Vec2 paper](https://arxiv.org/pdf/2006.11477.pdf)), which represents a little less a single character.
 On the other hand, BART makes use of a sentence-piece tokenizer as an input processor, so that a single hidden vector of `bart-base` represents *ca.* 4 characters.
-To better align the output of *Wav2Vec2* hidden-states with those of *BART*'s for the cross-attention mechanism, we further subsample *Wav2Vec2*'s output by a factor of 8 by adding a convolution-based adapter.
+To better align the receptive field of the *Wav2Vec2* output vectors with *BART*'s hidden-states in the cross-attention mechanism, we further subsample *Wav2Vec2*'s output by a factor of 8 by adding a convolution-based adapter.